apache/sedona/docs/tutorial/core-python.md

 ```

 !!!note
-    Please use RangeQueryRaw from the same module
-    if you want to avoid jvm python serde while converting to Spatial DataFrame
-    It takes the same parameters as RangeQuery but returns reference to jvm rdd which
-    can be converted to dataframe without python - jvm serde using Adapter.
+	Please use RangeQueryRaw from the same module if you want to avoid jvm python serde while converting to Spatial DataFrame.
+It takes the same parameters as RangeQuery but returns reference to jvm rdd which can be converted to dataframe without python - jvm serde using Adapter.

     Example:
     ```python
     from sedona.core.geom.envelope import Envelope